YuukanOO/seelf/DOCUMENTATION.md

 Compose and Git are packaged inside seelf itself so you don't have to bother with them.

-In below examples, we use the traefik deployed by seelf to expose seelf itself but you can also set up the reverse proxy yourself.
-That's why there's traefik labels configuring how seelf itself will be made available.

 The recommended way to deploy seelf is by using [Docker Compose](#with-docker-compose) since it makes the update process much more easier.

 ### With Docker